 Are you unemployed or low-income?
 Have you been laid off or received a notice of lay-off?
 If so, you might be eligible for a WIOA Pasco grant that can really help you get trained, certified and placed in your new career.
 There is no out-of-pocket for you.
 Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
-Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow 32 percent from 2022 to 2032, which is much faster than average.
+Cyberseek.org’s supply and demand heat map shows over 550,000 job openings across the United States.
 Some markets are stronger than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of qualified workers is very low.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 7,000 job openings and the number of qualified workers is very low.
 The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
-Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and CompTIA PenTest+

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 WIOA provides free training grants to help people get trained, certified and placed in big demand careers such as IT, cyber-security, business intelligence, project management and more.
 The idea is that there are professions in which there are not enough qualified people and there are declining careers in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing free funding for career training in big demand fields to those who are eligible for this grant.
 This training is intended to make your skills marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
 If you qualify, everything is paid for, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.